Apache Axis2 JSON and REST with Spring Boot 3 User's Guide

 Getting Started

-This user guide explains how to write and deploy a new JSON and REST based Web Service using Axis2, and how to write a Web Service client using JSON with Curl.
+This user guide explains how to write and deploy a new JSON and REST based Web Service using Axis2, and how to invoke a Web Service client using JSON with Curl.

-All the sample code mentioned in this guide is located in the "samples/userguide/src/springbootdemo" directory of Axis2 standard binary distribution.
+All the sample code mentioned in this guide is located in the "modules/samples/userguide/src/springbootdemo" directory of Axis2 standard binary distribution.

-This quide supplies a pom.xml for building an exploded WAR with Spring Boot - however this WAR does not have an embedded web server such as Tomcat.
+This guide supplies a pom.xml for building an exploded WAR with Spring Boot 3 — this WAR does not have an embedded web server and must be deployed to an external application server.

 Please deploy the result of the maven build via 'mvn clean install', axis2-json-api.war, into your servlet container and ensure that it installs without any errors.